Attention

 |

-“It sounds as though this would have been a family issue and [alleged abuser or offender] would have been kept within the family.
+“It sounds as though this would have been a family issue and [alleged abuser ] would have been kept within the family.
 I can imagine then it is really hard to be talking about this issue with people like me.
-How do you think your family will respond to [alleged abuser or offender’s] abuse of [child]?” |
+How do you think your family will respond to [alleged abuser ’s] abuse of [child]?” |

 Attention

-Preparing the parent for the next steps
+Preparing the parent for next steps

-It is useful to prepare the parent for common behavioural responses in their child and the alleged abuser or offender to help them manage these effectively.
+It is useful to prepare the parent for common behavioural responses in their child and the alleged abuser to help them manage these effectively.
 By providing the parent with information about what to expect next, you are helping to manage their stress and anxiety and supporting them to support their child.

 Practice considerations |